 The Benefits of Physiotherapy for Rotator Cuff Tears

 Physiotherapy can help both reduce pain and improve mobility following a rotator cuff tear.
-Depending on the severity, physiotherapists may recommend different forms of treatment for rotator cuff tears.
+Depending on the severity, physiotherapists may recommend different forms of treatment for rotator cuff tears like chiropractic care.
 For example, if the tear is minor, exercises such as stretching and strengthening may be enough to help restore function.
 If the tear is more severe, surgery may be necessarily followed by a period of intensive rehabilitation under the guidance of a physiotherapist.

 The aim of any form of physio treatment is to reduce inflammation and restore normal movement in the shoulder area while also improving strength and restoring muscle balance around the shoulder joint.
 Treatment typically includes ice or heat applications; soft tissue techniques; stretching and strengthening exercises; ultrasound; and electrical stimulation which helps reduce pain while increasing circulation in the area which helps speed up healing time.

-Your physiotherapist may also recommend massage therapy or chiropractic treatment for your rotator cuff tear.
+Your physiotherapist may also recommend chiropractic care or massage for your rotator cuff tear.

 Your physiotherapist will help you with modifying aggravating activities to settle the symptoms down and then building back up towards the things you love to do!
 This advice will help you avoid aggravating your injury further as well as aid in your recovery from it much quicker than if you were to try self-treatment methods alone.